edmomot/edmomot.github.io/_posts/2026-07-19-Chainsaw-Milling.md

 Towards the end of cutting the board, the left-right wobble impacts how consistent the thickness of the board is.

 Taking a cut off the right side of the log, with my body to the left of the log, with the chainsaw pointing down, the chainsaw wants to tilt counterclockwise.
 The right side is heavier because of the bar.
 This means, as the chainsaw drops, it wants to wander into the log.
-If the amount of wander is inconsistent between cuts, you end up with angled board, one edge thicker than the other.
+If the amount of wander is inconsistent between cuts, you end up with an angled board, one edge thicker than the other.

-To counteract all of this, it takes some practice and understanding.
+To counteract all this, it takes some practice and understanding.
 My best advice is to take light passes, use a consistent grip, and check progress often.

 ## Sharpening